imsb-uke/Phenylketonuria/README.md

 * ```fifty_coords```: Binary value to add the coordinates of the 50% of the maximum value to the information ;```default=True```,
 * ```plot_replicates```: Binary value to plot and save data for all the replicates;```default=False```
 * ```plot_extra"```: Binary value to plot and save the data in the log scale';```default=False```

+**Predict for new data:**
+When we have new data samples, the script ```predict.py``` can be used to predict the lables of clusters for each sample.

+as in the following